Dental Bridges Bellingham

 Types of Dental Bridges

-During your consultation, our team at Moreno Dental will conduct an oral examination to determine which type of dental bridge is right for you.
+During your consultation, our team at Young Dental will conduct an oral examination to determine which type of dental bridge is right for you.
 We’ll review your medical history and inquire about your goals to find the best option for your needs.
 Based on our discussion, we’ll recommend one of the following:

-Traditional Bridge
+Traditional Dental Bridge

 If you need to replace one or more missing teeth, we can use a traditional dental bridge.
 It’s anchored to your mouth with two dental crowns and will require the alteration of your natural enamel.
 This is the most commonly placed type of dental bridge.